Insurance Bad Faith – Business Clients*

 - Ask your insurance company to provide you with their estimates and the basis of all adjustments and payments.

 - Ask your insurance company to explain to you anything you do not understand.
 They are obligated by law to do so.

 - Talk to a lawyer well-versed in the areas of insurance and bad faith.

 CALL A DENVER CORPORATE LITIGATION LAWYER AT BURG SIMPSON

 Businesses often have multiple policies covering different risks.
-It’s important to have someone with expertise in reading policies who can counsel your business on which policy or policies to direct the claim.
-You don’t have to be the victim of an insurance company that’s acting in bad faith.
+It is important to have someone with expertise in reading policies who can counsel your business on which policy or policies to direct the claim.
+You do not have to be the victim of an insurance company that is acting in bad faith.
 Call a Colorado bad faith insurance lawyer now at 303-792-5595.

 * For bad faith litigation involving personal injury claims, please find more detailed information here.